 You drag yourself from your desk to the gym, where you pop in some upbeat music and jack the treadmill up to 6 mph.

-Admit it, while your pounding out those three miles, you’re silently judging (even if subconsciously) the person walking next to you.
+Admit it, while you're pounding out those three miles, you’re silently judging (even if subconsciously) the person walking next to you.

 What a waste of time.
 Why even come to the gym if you’re just going to walk?